 - Same product description across all price points.
 Same ingredients, same weight, same format.

 - Same front-of-pack claims.
 Don’t change the protein claim or the ingredient transparency statement between price variants.
+If you haven’t decided on claims yet, run a claims hierarchy test first.

 - Same packaging.
 Don’t show a premium-looking pack at the higher price and a basic one at the lower price.